-During the fiscal year ended January 31, 2018 (referred to as "fiscal 2018"), our Board held five meetings.
-Each individual serving as a director during such period attended all meetings of our Board and the Board committees on which he served during the fiscal year.
+During the fiscal year ended January 31, 2019 (referred to as "fiscal 2019"), our Board held three meetings.
+Each individual, with one exception, serving as a director during such period attended all meetings of our Board and the Board committees on which he served during the fiscal year.